 Highland Park, also known as “Kirov Park”, is located on the top of the hill which provides one of the best panoramic views of Baku city.
 While I was there a commercial shoot was happening and I got to speak to. a local film producer who was a multi-talented person.

-Just down from Highland Park, there is a very beautiful recreation of Venice, Italy.
+Just down from Highland Park is a beautiful recreation of Venice, Italy.
 The Mini-Venice, a small network of waterways built to resemble Venice, is one of the most picturesque spots in Baku.
 Here while riding on gondolas, you can enjoy the sunshine and take pictures of this beautiful place.

 Fountain Square is a public square in downtown Baku and is a public gathering place.
 It is an attractive tourist destination with many boutiques, restaurants, shops, hotels and passages.
 I would highly recommend trying local coffee at one of the endless coffee shops west of Fountain Square.